brsynth/active_learning_cell_free/README.md

+Author: Mathilde Koch, Faulon's group, INRA.

 # Description.

 The aim of this folder is to regroup all necessary scripts for generating data and models presented in Large scale active-learning-guided exploration to maximize cell-free production by Olivier Borkowski*, Mathilde Koch*, Agnès Zettor, Amir Pandi, Angelo Cardoso Batista, Paul Soudier and Jean-Loup Faulon.
+Currently available at https://doi.org/10.1101/751669.
+*: authors contributed equally.

-# Active learning loop.
+# Active learning loop:

 This folder contains data both for
-- generating the active learning loop (learn_and_suggest script)
+- generating the active learning loop (learn_and_suggest script, Figures 1c and 1d)
-- generating model statistics at each iteration (generate_model_statistics)
+- generating model statistics at each iteration (generate_model_statistics, Figure 1e)
-- initial_plate_generation: how the first plate was generated
+- genarting first plate for active learning (initial_plate_generation, Figure 1c)

-# Compound effect analysis
+# Compound effect analysis:

 Contains scripts to analyse the effect of compounds in different lysates with a linear regression or mutual information.
+(Figure 1g, Supplementary Figure 3)

+# Controls analysis plates:

+This folder contains the data and scripts used to extract absolute yields (ie: compared to lysate of origin) for all other lysates.
+(Supplementary Figure 4)

-# ECHO handling scripts
+# ECHO handling scripts:

 This folder contains scripts for handling the ECHO machine, from a file of concentrations to test to the instructions to the machine to data extraction and quality control.
+(No specific Figure)

-# Multiple extracts analysis.
+# Multiple extracts analysis:

 This folder contains scripts to extract the most informative 20 points to predict 102 other points, as well as various analyses than were ran using those 20 points.
+(Figure 2 and Supplementary Figure 2e)

+# Predict for new lysate:

+This folder contains scripts to predict yield on unseen lysates to optimise them.
+(No specific Figure, but same data as Figure 2)

-# Whole lysate most informative points.
+# Whole lysate most informative points:

-The aim of this folder is to extract the most informative 102 (or 20) points that predict the full 1017 points dataset.
+The aim of this folder is to extract the most informative 102 (or 20) points that predict the full 1017 points dataset (Supplementary Figure 2).
-Functions are similar to the ones that do the same thing in other_extract analysis.
-The difference is the wrapping around the input concentrations to test, or data to comapre to.
+Functions are similar to the ones that do the same thing in multiple_extract analysis.
+The difference is the wrapping around the input concentrations to test, or data to compare to.

-# Controls analysis:

-This folder contains the data and scripts used to extract absolute yields (ie: compared to lysate of origin) for all other lysates.

 # Requirements: